howardwang0620/bubble-dxf-parser/readme.md

 * Unit value (in, cm, mm, etc.)
 * Included Colors (color code and names both work)

-Here is a preview of what the output looks like:
+Here is a preview of what an example output looks like:

 ```
 {